MatheusCarvalho2023/Assignment3/README.md

 # Assignment3
-Console Application is part of an assignment that presents a menu of options and allows the user to make selections.
+This console application presents a menu of options and allows the user to make selections.

 ## Features